junxit/us-congress-bills-117/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Improving Oversight of the Veterans Community Care Providers Act of 2022”.
+This Act may be cited as the “Improving Oversight of Veterans Community Care Providers Act of 2022”.

 ## § 2.
 Identification of health care providers that are not eligible to participate in Veterans Community Care Program